TheThingKnownAsKit/Cislune-RE-RASSOR/README.md

 5. Add support for remotely uploading to Teensy
 6. Support all needed commands in rover_bringup
 7. Fix the weird wheel drift
+8. Write the xml for the control plugins
+9. Write the task execution for waypoints

 Lessons learned:
 1. Don't name every ros2 package prepended with rover_ because it makes autocomplete hate you